Sleeping in Airports

 4. Go sightseeing

-Still, if you make it into Brussels, you won’t be disappointed!
+Still, if you make it to Brussels, you won’t be disappointed!
 Start in the Grand Place, the historic and political center of the city, known for its guildhouses and medieval architecture.
-The St. Michael and St. Gudula Cathedral is a must-see and the Town Hall offers frequent public events.
-Swing by the Atomium, the popular symbol of the 1958 World’s Fair.
-Tour one of the buildings that houses the European Parliament.
-Explore world-class museums like the Mont des Arts, the Musical Instruments Museum, and House of European History.
+The St. Michael and St. Gudula Cathedral is a must-see, and the Town Hall offers frequent public events.
+Swing by the Atomium, the famous symbol of the 1958 World’s Fair.
+Tour the visitor centre for the European Parliament.
+Explore world-class museums like the Mont des Arts, the Musical Instruments Museum, and the House of European History.
 Swing by Cantillon Brewery for classic Belgian brews.

 5. WiFi